yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 1. Click **Add Zone** and complete the corresponding portion of the dialog.
 Notice that there are might be multiple zones.

-1. Use the **Zone** field to select a zone label that should match the value of failure domain zone label on the nodes.
+1. Use the **Zone Code** field to select a zone label that should match the value of failure domain zone label on the nodes.
 For example, `topology.kubernetes.io/zone` would place the pods in that zone.

-1. Use **Kube Config** to upload the `kubeconfig` file.
+1. Optionally, use **Kube Config** to upload the `kubeconfig` file.
 If this file is available at the provider level, you are not required to supply it.

 1. Optionally, use the **Storage Classes** field to enter a comma-delimited value.
 If you do not specify this value, it would default to standard.
 You need to ensure that this storage class exists in your Kubernetes cluster and takes into account [storage class considerations](../../../install-yugabyte-platform/prepare-environment/kubernetes/#configure-storage-class).